hipe/tmx/doc_test/doc/issues/017-essential-operation-pseudocode-omnistory.md

-### the particular innovation of this verison: don't, "generate", "synchronize"
+### the particular innovation of this verison: don't "generate", "synchronize"

 hypothetically we can get what we want if rather than generating documents in a one-way manner (from code document to test document), we